 The Callide Creek Bridge on the Burnett Highway is being upgraded to increase safety, reliability, and capacity.

-We are replacing the ageing timber Roundstone Creek Bridge on the Dawson Highway to increase safety, reliability, capacity and improve flood immunity.
+TMR is replacing Roundstone Creek Bridge on the Dawson Highway to increase safety, reliability, capacity and improve flood immunity.

-The bridge was built in 1945 and is one of the few remaining timber structures on the Dawson Highway.
+Built in 1945, it is one of the few remaining timber structures on the Dawson Highway.

-In addition to replacing the existing timber bridge, the nearby intersection with Glenmoral Roundstone Road will be upgraded to accommodate B-Doubles.
+Works will also include upgrading the nearby intersection with Glenmoral Roundstone Road to accommodate B-Doubles.